 Bikini season or not, fat reduction is a hot topic that sparks many a Google search.
 Perhaps you’ve fallen down this internet black hole in search of a solution for “bingo arms,” a muffin top, or a double chin.
 No matter how many calories you count or number of squats and sit-ups you do, there are some stubborn spots that simply refuse to surrender to sweat or a stringent diet — and that’s where modern technology has your back…upper arms, thighs, and other areas in-between.

-In addition to surfing the Web, statistics from The American Society for Aesthetic Plastic Surgery showed that unwanted fat prompted plenty of action at doctors’ offices around the country in 2017.
+In addition to surfing the Web, statistics from The American Society for Aesthetic Plastic Surgery showed that unwanted fat prompted plenty of action at licensed providers’ offices around the country in 2017.
 Liposuction was the second most popular surgical procedure (coming in close behind breast augmentation), while non-surgical fat reduction such as CoolSculpting® also landed in the top five of the non-surgical category.
 (By the way: Injectable wrinkle reducers and hyaluronic acid filler treatments were close behind — learn more about them here.)
 With so many body contouring options on the market, however, it can be difficult to decide which procedure is right for you.

 Here, we asked pros to explain the ins and outs of two of the most popular in-office treatments: fat freezing and laser liposuction.
 Now, you can finally stop Googling and go straight to the source.